EDCD/EDMarketConnector/docs/RELEASING.md

 Packaging & Installer Generation
 ---
+You'll want to do the .exe and .msi generation in a `cmd.exe` window, not e.g. a 'Git bash' window.

-Assuming the correct python.exe is in your PATH then simply run:
+Assuming the correct python.exe is associated with .py files then simply run:

 		setup.py py2exe

-else you might need something like:
+else you might need this, which assumes correct python.exe is in your PATH:

+		python.exe setup.py py2exe

+else you'll have to specify the path to python.exe:

 		"%LOCALAPPDATA%\Programs\Python\Python37-32\python.exe" setup.py py2exe